Cascade resolution

 RATIONALE: Aliases participate in cascade as opaque references — their target values are not examined during specificity calculation or layer comparison.
 This keeps resolution deterministic and allows aliases to be valid candidates at any specificity level.

-NORMATIVE: Overrides that combine multiple dimensions in a way not expressible by a single name object alone MUST use explicit combination tokens (tokens whose name object sets multiple non-default dimensions) as defined in the dataset; magic merging of unrelated tokens is NOT allowed.
+NORMATIVE: Overrides that combine multiple mode sets in a way not expressible by a single name object alone MUST use explicit combination tokens (tokens whose name object sets multiple non-default mode sets) as defined in the dataset; magic merging of unrelated tokens is NOT allowed.